ezioeg/mymovie-app/README.md

 - Axios v1.9.0

 ## Setup
+Install dependencies:
-Install dependencies (in this case, React 19.0.0 is used, which may cause peer dependency warnings with some libraries):
+**Warning:** in this case, React 19.0.0 is used, which may cause peer dependency warnings with some libraries
 ```bash
 npm install --force
    ```